yveshanoulle/ConfigChecker/Readme.md

 As it's an MVP, the tool is very strict on what is allowed.
 F.ex. it expects { and } to be alone on a line.
 That is technically stricter then what the DHCP tool allows, yet that makes it a lot easier to locate the problems.

-The tool will returns TRUE if everything is fine; It will returns FALSE when the file is NOT OK.
+The tool will returns true if everything is fine; It will returns false when the file is NOT OK.

 See the ExampleUploadtoGitHub.sh for an example on how to use the configChecker.